Battery Park City

 Let us be mindful of what is happening elsewhere in the country.
 Other places, government workers and officials are being threatened and harassed, even assaulted physically.
 We saw the U.S. Capitol attacked, heard how poll workers were threatened, harassed, and taunted, and it is all too common to see public servants mistreated.

 None of that has happened here to my knowledge.
 But I did once view a webpage where a personal insult was made about a BPCA official.
 I thought the insult was cruel, unseemly and also did not serve the cause.
-This type of cruel speech is certainly protected by our Constitution, and in the context of other discourse and action in this country, it may seem like no big deal, but that doesn't mean we should do it.
+This type of cruel speech is certainly protected by our Constitution, but just because someone "can" do it, doesn't mean they "should".

 As you survey the wide swath of elected and appointed officials in this entire country over the past six years, our local NYC and BPCA officials are mostly decent people trying to do their jobs as best they can.
 Reasonable people will always disagree, some decisions may even be bad, and occasionally people might not be right for the job.
 But we should moderate our own discourse for the sake of good society and good government.
 Also for the sake of advancing the BPC cause and properly representing BPC.